pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 This notebook performs representation-based VideoQA using precomputed text and video representations.
 Rather than performing direct multimodal inference, the notebook combines shared `clip_text` question–answer representations with either `clip_video` or `autoencoder_video` representations and applies the configured scoring or learned fusion method to generate multiple-choice predictions for the NExT-QA benchmark.

-The notebook supports five prediction methods:
+The notebook supports five prediction models:

 - Cosine similarity
 - Fusion MLP classifier